-At the Pre-Hearing Meeting, the Hearing Panel will determine whether or not the complaint shall proceed to a hearing, depending upon their determination of any of the matters raised.
-The decision of the Hearing Panel will be determined by a simple majority vote of the panel members.
+At the Pre-Hearing Meeting, the Hearing Panel will determine whether or not the complaint shall proceed to a hearing, depending upon their determination of any of the Pre-Hearing Matters identified.
+The decision of the Hearing Panel will be determined by a majority vote of the panel members.

 If the Hearing Panel's determination at a Pre-Hearing Meeting does not preclude proceeding with the Hearing as scheduled, the matter will proceed to the scheduled hearing.

 In such case, the Hearing shall be held on the scheduled date and both the complainant and respondent have the right to raise all substantive and procedural issues at the hearing (including those issues reviewed within a Pre-Hearing Meeting).

-If the conclusion of the Hearing Panel in its Pre-Hearing Meeting is that the matter should not proceed to a hearing, the Hearing Panel shall dismiss the complaint and the complainant shall have the right to appeal the decision of the Hearing Panel to an Appeal Tribunal of the Association on the same bases as dismissals by the Grievance Review Panel (See Part Four, Section 20 (c)).
-The Association shall transmit the written decision of the Hearing Panel makes their decision.
+If the conclusion of the Hearing Panel in its Pre-Hearing Meeting is that the matter should not proceed to a hearing, the Hearing Panel shall dismiss the complaint and the complainant shall have the right to appeal the decision of the Hearing Panel to an Appeal Tribunal of the MNAR in accordance with the procedures in Part Four, Section 20 (c) of the COEAM.

+The MNAR shall mail the written decision of the Hearing Panel on these Pre-Hearing Matters to the parties no later than three days after the Hearing Panel makes their decision.